pascal-roth/thundertorch/source/ML_utils/working_examples/working_example_code.rst

 -------------

-In the configuration individual modules can be added and the deterministic option of the training activated.
+In the configuration individual modules can be added and the reproducibility option of the training activated.
 For a detailed explanation of the individual modules can be found `here <../getting_started/Individualized_modules.html>`__.
-If the deterministic option it is selected the random seed of PyTorch and Numpy a set to fix value.
+If the reproducibility option it is selected the random seed of PyTorch and Numpy a set to fix value.
 The configuration is executed as follows:

 .. code:: python

     from stfs_pytoolbox.ML_Utils.utils import train_config

-    argsConfig = {'source_files': module_path, 'deterministic': True}
+    argsConfig = {'source_files': module_path, 'reproducibility': True}
     train_config(argsConfig)

 DataLoader